jhlothamer/godot_game_state_saver_plugin/addons/game_state_saver/README.md

 # Godot Game State Saver Plugin

-This plugin maintains game object state (property values) between scenes as well as saves that state to a file.
+This plugin maintains game object state (property values) between scene changes as well as saves that state to a file.
 It handles the following scenarios for you:

-1. Re-applying property values to game objects that are always present in the scene.
-For example if an object is moved by the player, it's position can be maintained so that it's in the new position when the scene is reloaded.
+1. Re-applying property values to game objects when a scene is reloaded.
+For example if an object is moved by the player, its position can be maintained so that it is in the new position when the scene is reloaded.
 2. Re-instance a game object that was dynamically added to the scene.
-For example if an enemy drops an item and you want it to stay in the game even when the player leaves the scene, the plugin will re-instance this object.
+For example if an enemy drops an item and you want it to stay in the game even when the player leaves the scene, the plugin will re-instance this object when that scene is reloaded.
 Of course other properties can be persisted too, like the objects position.
 3. Re-free a game object that was freed from the scene.
-For example, a quest item is added to a scene at design time, and so is normally always present.
-However, the player can pick up the item, and so we need it to be re-freed every time the player revisits the scene.
+For example, a quest item is added to a scene at design time in the Godot editor, and so is normally always present.
+However, the player can pick up the item which removes the item from the scene tree at runtime.
+This plugin will note the fact the item was freed and re-free it when the scene is reloaded.
 4. Share values between scenes.
 This is done with a "global" section of the game state data.
 This allows something happening in one scene to affect something else in another.
 For example, a switch in once scene can set a global value to true which unlocks a door in another scene.

 The plugin takes care of all of the above, but if you have special state logic you need to add for a game object, you can hook into the state system by connecting to certain signals (described below).

 ## Installation
 This plugin can be installed via the Godot asset library or you can clone (do not download!) the repository and copy the addon folder into your game.

 ## Demos
 There are two demos available for the plugin.
 A very simple demo is in the addons folder (res://addons/game_state_saver/demo/demo_title.tscn) so that is is included when installing from the asset library.
 A more complete demo is available in the plugin's GitHub repository.
-To get this demo please clone (do not download!) the entire GitHub repository and open it's project.
+To get this demo please clone (do not download!) the entire GitHub repository and open its project.

 ## How to Use
 ### Setting Up Game Objects
 For the game object you wish to save state for, add a GameStateHelper node as a child node.
-Then add all of the property names of the properties you want to save.
+Then add all of the names of the properties you want to save to the Save Properties array.

 In the following example, the Player object's global_position and the value of a custom property called facing_direction are saved.